OutNav Logo

 Community and Support Groups: 404

-Additionally, 30% of our clients received subsidised passes which provides them with access to a number of leisure facilities throughout the local area.
+Additionally, 30% of our clients received subsidised passes which provide them with access to some leisure facilities throughout the local area.

 We have strong relationships with our partner organisations and have informal feedback from them which suggests there has been an increase in the uptake of their services as a result of our referrals.
 However, the extent of the uptake of this support is unclear to us as there are still improvements needed in gaining formal evidence from our partner organisations on the number of people who have been appropriately referred.

-One recent case that is quite a typical illustration of the support we provide was a client struggling with social isolation of being a single parent.
+A recent case illustrates the typical support we provide: a client struggling with the social isolation of being a single parent.
 In addition to attending our group sessions, they were referred to a group for single parents which they attended.
-As a result of this combination of support, the client reported that they had learned strategies in order to cope better with the demands of being a single parent and that they had formed meaningful connections with other group members which helped to alleviate their feelings of social isolation.
+As a result of this combination of support, the client reported that they had learned strategies to cope better with the demands of being a single parent and that they had formed meaningful connections with other group members which helped to alleviate their feelings of social isolation.

 What we do